PhD in Rehabilitation Sciences

 Interdepartmental Concentrations

-Students earning a graduate degree in this department may complement their courses by enrolling in select concentrations after consulting with their graduate advisor.
+Students earning this graduate degree may enroll in select concentrations after consulting with their graduate advisor.
 Interdepartmental concentrations available for this degree include: